3 Helpful / 0 Not

 Walkin' on Broken Glass

 Cons: There was a lot of broken beer bottles around the tees and lots of shards.
 Some TLC regarding this could improve the rating.
 Some tee pads are too short for a full run-up so take note of that.
 Regarding the signage, if you don't look underneath the basket for the green arrow stones, you're looking, and it can take more than a few minutes to find the next tee, especially after hole 3.
 Other park users may not be aware of flying discs, just keep this in mind and you'll be okay.
-Course a little slippery in spots becuase of rain water iced over.
+If you have a large group, send someone up to spot on 10 and 15.
+You'll be really glad you did.

 Other Thoughts: This gem in the heart of downtown Worcester is a thrill for those seeking elevation and working on their uphill driving without paying the big bucks of Maple Hill/Pyramids.
 A nice challenge and well thoughtout design.
 Unique top of Newton Hill pole near baskets 3, 9 and 12 worth the few minutes to go check out.